Relevant to: Event Lead Management

 Viewing badge data in the mobile app

-Once you’ve submitted your lead in the mobile app, you can view and edit the data.
-From the Event's list of leads, tap the one you'd like to view and edit.
+Once you have submitted your lead in the mobile app, you can view and edit the data.
+From the Event's list of leads, tap the one you would like to view and edit.
 This will open the lead and display the data associated with it.

 - Tap Show x additional fields underneath the name and email field to view and edit the data that was retrieved from the event badge.